 The cacophony of our fast-paced life inhibits listening.
 We need our interlocutors to “cut right to the chase,” to “get right to it” so we can move on to whatever else is urging our attention.

 Idea for Impact: This holiday season, commit to giving the gift of listening.
-Focus on them when they talk to you.
+Focus on others when they talk to you.
 Don’t interrupt or shift the conversation to yourself.
 Give them your full attention.
-Listening starts with an openness and willingness to truly follow another person’s story without premise or getting sidetracked by what’s going on in your own head.
+Listening starts with an openness and willingness to indeed follow another person’s story without premise or getting sidetracked by what’s going on in your own head.

 Be a shoulder.
 Be a friend.
 Be an ear to someone who needs it.
 Tune in.
 Connect and empathize.
 Make the other person feel valued and important, and you might learn something and develop as a human being.